Aliases for CYP2A7 Gene

 GeneCards Summary for CYP2A7 Gene

 CYP2A7 (Cytochrome P450 Family 2 Subfamily A Member 7) is a Protein Coding gene.
-Among its related pathways are Metabolism and cytochrome P450.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP2C19.
+Diseases associated with CYP2A7 include Distal Muscular Dystrophy With Anterior Tibial Onset.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is CYP2A6.

 Cytochromes P450 are a group of heme-thiolate monooxygenases.
 In liver microsomes, this enzyme is involved in an NADPH-dependent electron transport pathway.
 It oxidizes a variety of structurally unrelated compounds, including steroids, fatty acids, and xenobiotics.